OpenImageDebugger/OpenImageDebugger/README.md

 ### <img src="doc/auto-contrast.svg" width="20"/> Auto-contrast and manual contrast

 The (min) and (max) fields on top of the buffer view can be changed to control autocontrast settings.
-By default, GDB ImageWatch will automatically fill these fields with the mininum and maximum values inside the entire buffer, and the channel values will be normalized from these values to the range [0, 1] inside the renderer.
+By default, Open Image Debugger will automatically fill these fields with the mininum and maximum values inside the entire buffer, and the channel values will be normalized from these values to the range [0, 1] inside the renderer.